dk14/crypto/chats/btc-audit/README.md

 4. Run ``` node enumerate.js ledger```

 Can also try ``` node enumerate.js urandom``` and ``` node enumerate.js clock```.
-The latter reproduces successful [libexplorer clock attack](https://thecyberexpress.com/bitcoin-keys-exposed-via-libbitcoin-explorer/). ``` enumerate ledger``` models thermal noise as superposition of sines and cosines, and enumerates deviations, akin to libexplorer, in order to reproduce a key.
+The latter reproduces successful [libexplorer clock attack](https://thecyberexpress.com/bitcoin-keys-exposed-via-libbitcoin-explorer/). ``` enumerate ledger``` models thermal noise as superposition of sines and cosines, and enumerates deviations, runs the rest of the  pipepline akin to libexplorer attack, in order to reproduce a key.
 The Ledger's secret factory model number (DUN) is modeled loosely, to avoid actual hacks.

 TRNG waveform (12‑bit ADC, 40960 samples)